peachpiecompiler/peachpie-docs/docs/compatibility-status.md

 !!! tip "PeachPie 1.0.0-dev+26fad4be6673cef589cb7372c6a9295fbd789c2e vs. PHP 7.4.0beta4"
-    Following table compares defined extensions, functions and classes of a regular `php` against `peachpie`.
+    The following table compares defined extensions, functions and classes of regular `php` against `peachpie`.
 Not implemented entries are listed below each category.

 ### Extensions